chatbots

 Done in this order, hallucination rates settle below 2% within a month and stay there.
 Skipped or done out of order, rates drift back into double digits and the bot becomes a liability.

-Start free on saavos — refusal-first system prompt, inline citations, retrieval threshold, conversation logs, and source scoping all included on every plan including the forever-free tier.
+Preview saavos — refusal-first system prompt, inline citations, retrieval threshold, conversation logs, and source scoping all included on every plan including the no-card preview.
 Paste your URL and get a bot that refuses cleanly when it should.
 See our pricing for paid-tier limits and model options.

 A hallucination is when the bot confidently states something that is not in its source content — invented features, wrong prices, made-up policies, fictional integrations.
 It is distinct from a stale answer (faithfully reciting outdated content, an indexing problem) and a misapplied retrieval (returning the right kind of source but the wrong instance).
 Only true hallucinations require the controls below; stale answers are fixed by re-crawling and misapplied retrieval is fixed by tighter source scoping.